scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

    :scale: 50%

    Time comparison for three-fold oversubscribing distributed workers (XTC600x on SDSC *Comet* on Lustre with stripe count three).
-   Bars indicate the mean total execution time :math:`t_N` (averaged over five repeats) as a function of available worker processes, with one worker per CPU core.
+   Bars indicate the mean total execution time |tN| (averaged over five repeats) as a function of available worker processes, with one worker per CPU core.
    Time for compute + I/O (red, see Fig. :ref:`timing-600x-oversubscribing` B) dominates for smaller core counts (up to one node, 24) but is swamped by communication and overheads (blue, see see Fig. :ref:`timing-600x-oversubscribing` C) beyond a single node.
    :label:`Dask-time-stacked-comparison`